NDevTK/DomainProtect/README.md

 # DomainProtect
 Protect domains from malicious browser extensions.
 Works by blacklisting extensions for chosen domains.

+Check to see if its working by going to chrome://policy/